 SPIFF sales programs are short-term incentives designed to encourage changes in the behavior of sales teams in order to increase profits.
 Such sales incentive programs reward partners for improved performances, and, if implemented correctly, help increase partner loyalty.
-In general, SPIFF incentive programs are introduced during a product launch or when older products need to be cleared from the shelves.
+In general, SPIFF incentive programs are introduced during aor when older products need to be cleared from the shelves.
 SPIFFs are also used to push sales of the most popular and profitable products.

 Below is our list of recommendations for building a successful SPIFF sales program.

 Usually, the ultimate goal of any SPIFF incentive is to increase profitability and market share.
 However, you can also identify a second tier of goals for a more tailored incentive.
 First, determine what you want to get out of the program, and then clearly communicate those expectations to your team.

 2- Align your goals and objectives with the incentive program

 A rewards program is intended to energize your sales team and your channel partners.
 Your SPIFF will not get much traction and do little to motivate if your goals and tactics aren’t on track with those of your channel partners.
 Coordinate and schedule your SPIFF to run alongside any channel marketing ad campaigns or product promotions.

 3- Place a short and reasonable time period on the duration of the program